algolia/magento/_src/m2-indexing-queue.md

 All queued operations will appear in a database table called `algoliasearch_queue`.
 You can see your indexes here:  **System > Index Management**

-You can also set how many jobs will be processed at a time.
+Additionally, you can also set how many jobs will be processed at a time.
 The default number of jobs is 10.
 You can adjust this number to fit your catalog and the server your Magento store runs on.

 <div class="alert alert-warning">
     <i class="fa fa-exclamation-triangle"></i>